organic-rust/lidarr-deemix/README.md

-<h4>Fork of ad-on-is/lidarr-deemix with some small improvements:</h4>
+<h4>Fork of ad-on-is/lidarr-deemix with some small improvements.
+Should be considered experimental</h4>

 - Configurable url for metadata server (currently defaults to api.musicinfo.pro)
 - Adds deemix release into musicbrainz release group where possible so both can be visible to Lidarr
 - Improved handling and matching of release titles
+- Re-implemented live album detection based on track tags

 ---
 <div align="center">